tencentyun/intlcloud-documents/yehe_doc/企业应用/移动解析 HTTPDNS/产品介绍/产品优势_intl_en.md

-﻿In terms of implementation, HTTPDNS simply replaces the DNS protocol with the HTTP protocol for resolving domains.
+In terms of implementation, HTTPDNS simply replaces the DNS protocol with the HTTP protocol for resolving domains.
 However, this replacement brings enormous benefits:
 ## Elimination of DNS Query Exceptions
 A DNS request bypasses the local DNS of the ISP and is directly passed through the IP of the HTTPDNS server, thereby eliminating DNS exceptions.